Caroline Cave

-Caroline Cave is a Canadian film, television and stage actor, known for her roles in the films This Beautiful City, One Week, The War Bride, Six Figures and Saw VI, and the television series Cra$h & Burn.
+Caroline Cave is a Canadian film, television and stage actress, known for her roles in the films This Beautiful City, One Week, The War Bride, Six Figures and Saw VI, and the television series Cra$h & Burn.
 She has also had guest roles in The L Word, Haven, Stargate Atlantis, Kevin Hill, The Associates, Dirk Gently's Holistic Detective Agency, and Die neue Prophezeiung der Maya (End of the World) in 2013.
 She co-starred in the 2015 Lifetime TV movie Accidental Obsession.

 Her stage roles have included productions of Pamela Gien's The Syringa Tree, Joanna McClelland Glass' Trying, Stephen Sachs' Miss Julie: Freedom Summer and David Eldridge's Festen.